patrickdwyer33/Tracking_3d/README.md

 This file contain 6 variables:

-1. "Max_Radius": Sets the size of the voxel space.
+1. `"Max_Radius"`: Sets the size of the voxel space.
-2. "Points_Per_Inch": Sets the number of points per inch in the voxel space.
+2. `"Points_Per_Inch"`: Sets the number of points per inch in the voxel space.
-3. "Arena_Height": Height of arena.
+3. `"Arena_Height"`: Height of arena.
-4. "Inner_Radius": Radius of inner cylinder of arena.
+4. `"Inner_Radius"`: Radius of inner cylinder of arena.
-5. "Outer_Radius": Radius of arena.
+5. `"Outer_Radius"`: Radius of arena.
-6. "Arena_Center_xy_from_Top: The x and y coordinates of the middle of the arena from the perspective of the top camera.
+6. `"Arena_Center_xy_from_Top"`: The x and y coordinates of the middle of the arena from the perspective of the top camera.

 The center xy coordinates are not perfect, but are very close.
-I've added the notebook ./notebooks/Center_Finding_And_More if you'd like to see how this was done.
+I've added the notebook `./notebooks/Center_Finding_And_More` if you'd like to see how this was done.

 ### body_parts.json

 This files contains 2 variables:

-1. "names": The list of body part names.
+1. `"names"`: The list of body part names.
-2. "edges": List of edge information.
+2. `"edges"`: List of edge information.

-The first two values in each list in edges are the indices of the body parts in "names".
+The first two values in each list in edges are the indices of the body parts in `"names"`.
 The third value is the length of this edge in 3d space, and the fourth is a relative weight to apply to this edge during learning.

 ## Author